What is an International Telegraphic Transfer?

 6. Click Next

-8. Select the currency you want to pay with (e.g. Australian dollars or another foreign currency amount)
+7. Select the amount you would like to pay in either Australian dollars (AUD) or the equivalent foreign currency amount

 • If you select ‘Nominate AUD value’ and you elected for your payee to receive a foreign currency in Step 4, the Australian dollars will be converted to the nominated foreign currency at the time of processing